 The wound will have dressings which may show some staining with old blood in the first 24 hours.
 It is possible to see some bruising in the skin around the wound after 48 hours.
 The majority of wounds will be adhered together with stitches in the muscle under the skin and small clips in the skin itself.
 The small metal clips will be removed by the district nurse approximately 10 days after the operation.
-The skin drain that was inserted at the time of the operation is usually removed within 48 hours.
+If a drain has been inserted at the time of the operation this is usually removed within 48 hours.